Jayantilal Chhotalal Shah

 Jayantilal Chhotalal Shah (22 January 1906 – 4 January 1991) was the twelfth Chief Justice of India from 17 December 1970 until his retirement on 21 January 1971.
 He was born in Ahmedabad.

 Early life and legal career

 Shah attended schooling at R.C.
 School in Ahmedabad and subsequently studied at Elphinstone college in Bombay.
 He began practice as a lawyer at Ahmedabad in 1929.
 He was part of the legal team prosecuting Nathuram Godse and other defendants in the Gandhi assassination case.
 In 1949, he moved to the Bombay High Court where he was judge for 10 years.
-In October 1959, he was appointed Judge of the Supreme Court of India, and became Chief Justice of India in December 1970.
+In October 1959, he was appointed judge of the Supreme Court of India, and became Chief Justice of India in December 1970.
+Over the course of his Supreme Court tenure, Shah authored 728 judgments and sat on 2,094 benches.